Tanz0rz/haxe-fmod/extension/examples/core-api-channelcontrol.md

 ## 67
 <!-- FMOD_CHANNELCONTROL_TYPE -->
+No Haxe equivalent.
 Channel and ChannelGroup are separate handle types, so a callback handler already knows which one it was registered on.